Jawan (film): Theatrical

-Jawan was theatrically released on 7 September 2023 in standard, IMAX, 4DX and other premium formats in Hindi along with dubbed versions of Tamil and Telugu languages.
-Initially, the film was slated for release on 2 June 2023.
-However, in May 2023, it was reported that the film was delayed to August 2023.
-Additionally, reports were indicating that the film might still be released on its originally scheduled date.
-However, later it was confirmed that the film will release on 7 September 2023.
-Jawan is the first Indian film to release in the IMAX Leonberg, the largest IMAX theatre in the world.
-It is also the first Indian film to release in Bangladesh on the same day as its worldwide release, just like in other major countries.

-Jawan premiered on over 10,000 screens worldwide, the highest for a Hindi film and one of the highest for an Indian film.
-In India it released on over 5500 screens and 4500 screens in international markets.
-In Tamil Nadu it was reported to showcase on over 650 screens and in Kerala version on over 350 screens, highest for a Hindi film in the regions.
-The early morning shows, were held at 2:15 am across Bengal.
+Jawan was released worldwide on 7 September 2023 in standard, IMAX, 4DX and other premium formats in Hindi along with dubbed versions of Tamil and Telugu languages.
+The film was originally planned for release on 2 June 2023.
+However, in May, the crew decided to postpone the film to September due to pending post-production work.
+It was the first Indian film to release in the IMAX Leonberg, the largest IMAX theatre in the world.
+It was also the first Indian film to release in Bangladesh on the same day as its worldwide release, just like in other major countries.
+Jawan premiered on over 10,000 screens worldwide, the highest for a Hindi film.
+In Tamil Nadu it released on over 650 screens and in Kerala version on over 350 screens, highest for a Hindi film in the regions.
+It was also released in both single-screen theatres and multiplex chains.

-Jawan set the record for the largest bookings in Hindi cinema, surpassing the record previously held by Khan's film, Pathaan, released earlier in the year.
-This record was achieved in both single-screen theatres and multiplex chains.
-Booking sites of multiplex players crashed down due to high traffic.
 The film was screened at the Himalayan Film Festival in Leh on 30 September 2023.
-The film is scheduled to release in Japan on 29 November 2024.